The Getty

 Discussion

 • Values were automatically supplied when the data was updated in the 5.0 deployment.
-Some values thus generated are undoubtedly inaccurate, and will be corrected over time.

-• Whole/part relationships: Also called a partitive relationship.
-A whole/part relationship is a hierarchical relationship between a larger entity and a part or component.
-In the context of cataloging art, it typically refers to a relationship between two work recordsor two records in a thesaurus (for example, Florence is part of Tuscany).
+• Whole/part relationships: The BTP - Whole/Part relationship, also called a partitive relationship is a hierarchical relationship between a larger entity and a part or component.
+In the context of cataloging art, it typically occurs in Work records in CONA, in Corporate Body records in ULAN, and in place records in TGN (for example, Florence is part of Tuscany).
+Each child should be a part of the parent and all the other ancestors above it.

 3.1.7.5